pi-hole/docker-pi-hole/README.md

 </p>
 <!-- Delete above HTML and insert markdown for dockerhub : ![Pi-hole](https://pi-hole.github.io/graphics/Vortex/Vortex_with_text.png) -->

 ## Upgrade Notes

 ## !!!
-THIS VERSION CONTAINS BREAKING CHANGES !!!
+THIS VERSION CONTAINS BREAKING CHANGES

 ### v[ChangeMeBeforeTagging] has been entirely redesigned from the ground up and contains many breaking changes.
 Environment variable names have changed, script locations may have changed.
-Please read the the Readme carefully before proceeding.
+Please read the the Readme carefully before proceeding

 ---